System Size and Flavour Dependence of Chemical Freeze-out Temperatures in ALICE Data from pp, pPb and PbPb Collisions at LHC Energies: Results and Discussion

 Figure \cref{fig:Yields_SCE_Fits_2CFO} shows the anti-hadron to $\pi^{+}$ ratio as a function of $\big \langle dN_\mathrm{ch}/d\eta\big \rangle$, starting from the top panel down to the bottom: $\bar{p}$/$\pi^{+}$, $\bar{\Lambda}$/$\pi^{+}$, $\bar{\Xi}$/$\pi^{+}$ and $\bar{\Omega}$/$\pi^{+}$, respectively.
 The experimental points for ALICE pp, pPb and both PbPb collision systems are shown as grey closed circles, black open diamonds and black closed squares, respectively.
-The purple open crosses indicate our calculated 2CFO anti-hadron to $\pi^{+}$ ratios within the SCE framework in `The FIST' using the flavour specific temperatures $T_\mathrm{L} = 150$ MeV for $\pi^{+}$ and $\bar{p}$, and $T_\mathrm{S} = 165$ MeV for $\bar{\Lambda} \bar{\Xi}$ and $\bar{\Omega}$.
+The purple open crosses indicate our calculated 2CFO anti-hadron to $\pi^{+}$ ratios within the SCE framework in Thermal-FIST using the flavour specific temperatures $T_\mathrm{L} = 150$ MeV for $\pi^{+}$ and $\bar{p}$, and $T_\mathrm{S} = 165$ MeV for $\bar{\Lambda} \bar{\Xi}$ and $\bar{\Omega}$.
 The corresponding model calculations of the $\phi$ to $\pi^{+}$ ratio are shown separately in Figure \cref{fig:phi_fits}, keeping the same purple cross colour convention, for the traditional treatment of net-strangeness of the $\phi$ meson of $S=0$.
-For this study we chose the chemical temperatures extracted in our previous letter \cite{Flor_etal_PLB20} for central (0 - 10\%) PbPb collisions at $\mu_\mathrm{B}$ = 0 across all centralities and system sizes.
-We also tested that using instead the temperatures shown in the bottom panel of Figure \cref{fig:GCE_SCE_T_Fits} will not make a difference in final state particle yield ratios since a simultaneous change in volume from the values shown in Figure \cref{fig:Volumes_SCE} will compensate any temperature differences.
+For this study we choose the extrapolated chemical freeze-out temperatures determined by the spline fits in our previous letter \cite{Flor_etal_PLB20} for central (0 - 10\%) PbPb collisions at $\mu_\mathrm{B}$ = 0 uniformly across all centralities and system sizes, namely, $T_\mathrm{L} = 150$ MeV and $T_\mathrm{S} = 165$ MeV.
+It is worth mentioning that an alternative use of $T_\mathrm{L} = 142$ MeV rather than $150$ MeV does not change the qualitative results shown in Figure \cref{fig:Yields_SCE_Fits_2CFO} -- particularly the $\bar{p}$/$\pi^{+}$ ratio presented in the top panel.
+We also test that using instead the temperatures shown in the bottom panel of Figure \cref{fig:GCE_SCE_T_Fits} does not make a difference in final state particle yield ratios since a simultaneous change in volume from the values shown in Figure \cref{fig:Volumes_SCE} will compensate any temperature differences.